treyhunner/treyhunner.github.com/source/_posts/2018-11-01-python-deep-comparisons-and-code-readability.markdown

 False
 ```

-Many programming languages don't have an equivalent to Python's comparison operators.
+Many programming languages don't have an equivalent to Python's very flexible comparison operators.

-Let's dive into how these operators work on different types of objects and then discuss how to best use these in your own code.
+We'll take a look at how these operators work on tuples and more complex objects in a moment, but we'll start with something simpler: string comparisons.

 ## String comparisons in Python